Last Updated on

 Expiratory filters essentially act as protection for hospital staff and patient caregivers.
 The exhaled air is cleaned to ensure that no pathogens from the patient’s lungs are introduced into the ambient air.

-These devices are connected to the ventilator software and ensure that all parts and parameters of the equipment work as they should.
-They operate in line with the keyed in measures decided upon by a patient’s doctor or nurse.
-They will give off audible alarm sound if the measures change unexpectedly or if the patient experience a form of respiratory distress.
+These devices are connected to the ventilator software and ensure that all equipment’s parts and parameters work as they should.
+They operate in line with the keyed measures decided upon by a patient’s doctor or nurse.
+They will give off an audible alarm sound if the measures change unexpectedly or if the patient experience a form of respiratory distress.

 What are the two main types of ventilators?

 These machines are classified based on their mode of air delivery into the lungs.
 There are invasive and non-invasive mechanical ventilators.
 Invasive ventilators work by inserting a person’s trachea through the mouth.
 These ventilators can only be used in a hospital’s Intensive Care Unit.
-Non-invasive ventilators do not require a tube to be inserted into the windpipe and can be used from the comfort of the home.
+Non-invasive ventilators do not require a tube to be inserted into the windpipe and can be used from the home’s comfort.

 Their mode of pressure ventilation further classifies ventilators.
 They are Positive-Pressure Ventilation and Negative-Pressure Ventilation.